 To support authenticating with an external identity provider (IdP) like Azure AD, Cloud Identity and Google Workspace rely on service provider–initiated sign-on.
 With this type of sign-on, authentication starts at the service provider, which then redirects you to the IdP—for example:

-- You access a Google service such as the Google Cloud console or Data Studio by opening a URL or bookmark.
+- You access a Google service such as the Google Cloud console or Looker Studio by opening a URL or bookmark.
 Google and its services take the role as the service provider in this scenario.

 - The Google Sign-in screen appears, prompting you to enter the email address of your Google identity.